Now: Father Sky Publishing

 A dinner meeting left me with a long, overwhelming list of things to do which, one by one, I ticked off over the course of the next six months.
 By our follow-up meeting soon after that, I had thought up a name (Instructional Support Services), set up a separate bank account, gotten some letterhead printed (reflecting the off-site company mailing address), filled out the necessary paperwork with the state of New Mexico, and was ready to go.

-Although Instructional Support Services was the name of the company, the whole point of having a company was to write, print, market, and sell copies of my first book.
+Although Instructional Support Services was the name of the company, the whole point of having a company—at least at first—was to write, print, market, and sell copies of my first book.
 So when the book was ready to go to press, it seemed like I needed a separate division of the company, one that sounded like a publishing company.
 (Mind you, I had not yet worked with any actual publishers yet.)
 So I printed the books under the imprint I.S.S.
 Publishing.
 And so an empire was born.
+Ha!

 I.S.S.
 Publications was relatively quiet for a while, although when I needed to self-publish a version of 21st Century Discipline until a new edition came out, I had a company branch to cover that project.
-Same thing when we got the rights back to Daily Riches and released a second edition under the original title, Magic, Miracles and Synchronicity.
-So it’s been handy to have my own imprint as the need has arisen over the years.
+Same thing when we got the rights back to Daily Riches and released a second edition under the original title, Magic, Miracles and Synchronicity, although by the time the ePub version of that book came out in 2018, we had started using Father Sky Publishing as our primary imprint.

 Over the years, the publishing industry has undergone tremendous changes and will sweep my work along in its wake.
 Clearly the latest directions include print-on-demand and ePublishing.
-I have already set up an account with Cafe press and will likely offer some of our publications through those channels. eBooks are a little more “front-burner” right now, however, and you can expect to see a few new items released in coming years in various ePub formats.
+I am in the process of having a number of self-published, unpublished, and out-of-print books converted, as well as producing books for which I have regained the rights, made available under this new imprint.
+You can expect to see new items released in coming years in various formats through this channel.

 Click here for everything you need for your next conference or professional development event.